 We are happy to introduce the Mavic 2 Pro Full spectrum camera!
-With this camera, we will also be releasing an infrared 6 filter set, including the 550, 590, 665, 720, 850, and hot mirror filter with hydrophobic Anti-Reflective coating!
-Pre-order now to receive a 6 filter set FREE.
-Filters shown are pre-production samples and design is subject to change.
+A full infrared 6 filter set, including the 550, 590, 665, 720, 850, and hot mirror filter with hydrophobic Anti-Reflective coating will be included with every drone purchase!
+Full-Spectrum drones are made to order.
+Please allow up to 1 week processing time before your order ships.

 Buy with trust from a fully authorized US DJI dealer!

 2. Unobstructed, free of interference, when FCC compliant.

 3. Acquired at a constant speed of 25 kph, free of wind.
 Actual flight time may vary because of the environment and use of flight modes.